-In Hawaii, a lease exists wherever there is an agreement to exchange rent for inhabiting a property.
-According to Hawaii law (HRS.
+In Hawaii, a rental agreement is valid if there is an agreement to exchange rent for inhabiting a property.
+According to Hawaii law, (HRS.
 Tit.
 28. Ch.
-521), this agreement automatically grants certain rights to the tenant, such as the right to a habitable dwelling and the right to take at least one form of alternative action.
+521) this agreement grants certain rights to the tenant, for example, the right to a safe and habitable dwelling and the right to take at least one form of alternative action.

-Landlords have rights too, such as the right to collect rent in a timely manner and deduce for costs from damages that exceed normal wear and tear.
+Landlords have rights too, such as the right to collect rent on time and receive payment for any negligent or deliberate damages that exceed “normal wear and tear.”

 Note: These rights exist regardless of a rental agreement stating otherwise.